 As a food blogger, I am always keen to experience as many of the culinary delights of European cities as possible.
 Being based in London, it is pretty ideal to be able to work a full day Thursday, hop on a flight for less than a couple of hours, and be immersed in another culture for a long weekend, being back in time for work on Monday.
-So I thought I would compile a list of my top tips for planning the perfect foodie weekend in the Italian capital.
+So I thought I would compile a list of my top tips for planning the perfect foodie weekend in Rome.

 1. Save money, plan ahead